simonsankar/gatsby-starter/src/pages/index.md

 description: A.L.L.
 Holdings is the ultimate hub of construction, development and innovation.
 We take planning and development seriously and we’re glad to offer our services where it may be needed.
+Services:
+  title: What can we offer?
+  description: We specialize in a lot of different things.
+  blurbs:
+    - caption: Real Estate
+      image: /img/image.png
+      text: Beautifully constructed for all needs.
+    - caption: Hardware & Materials
+      image: /img/jumbotron.jpg
+      text: Equipment for everything to build anything.
 ---